aitcheno/dms1_blog/posts/blog-post-w02s1.md

 ## Storyboard for Assignment
+Above is my drafted storyboard for the final video.
+Half of it was completed March 14th and the other half March 21st

 how you will establish and maintain continuity? how your approach to editing will contribute to the main theme, concept, action, or emotion you hope to offer the viewer.?

 ## Assignment Update/Progress 20/03:
 I found myself just noodling on the guitar and suddenly a song came to me.
 I fleshed it out a bit and decided I could use it for my assignment.
 It was quite sombre so I was working out ways to bring it into the more energetic feeling for the second half.
-It's currently a work in progress but it is progress and helping guide my
+It's currently a work in progress, but that is progress!

-I'm planning to shoot at Melbourne Uni before next class as it was where I studied last year and is what I'm basing the first half of my video on.
+I'm planning to shoot at Melbourne Uni before next class as it was where I studied last year and is what I'm basing the first half of my video on

 .